voltrb/docs/en/tutorial/a_sample_todo_app.md

 ...
 ```

+Currently after adding routes you need to restart the server.

 Once all these changes are saved, you will be able to navigate to the page we created for the Todo List.

 Next, we want to add a way for users to add a todo to the list with a form, so we'll start by adding to the body of `todos.html`: